-- I wrote this very brief skit for possible use in introducing an audience to the absurdity of “corporate personhood.”
-This particular foible first came to my attention in the writings of David Korten, and I have yet to see a refutation.
+- This brief skit is used to introduce an audience to the absurdity of ‘corporate personhood.’
+This particular foible first came to Jim’s attention in the writings of David Korten, and says he has yet to see a refutation.
 Download the script.

 - The Prosecution of Judge Waite, adapted from a play by James Allison

-- This is surely my best known play.
-Complete strangers have described it to me and asked whether I’ve heard of it.
-An elaborate studio production, by a group in Oregon, can be seen on YouTube.
-I know of staged performances and table readings all across the country.
+- This is surely Jim’s best known play and he says “my purpose in writing the play was to dramatize the fraudulent character of a Supreme Court decision frequently cited as the legal precedent for corporate personhood.”
+An elaborate studio production by a group in Oregon, can be seen on YouTube.
+There have been staged performances and table readings across the country.
 One of the best, starring Gladys DeVane and Bill Breeden, and directed by Steve Krahnke, was filmed in Bloomington, Indiana.
 The film is in the permanent collection of CATS in the Monroe County Public Library, and has often been broadcast on local access TV.
-My purpose in writing the play was to dramatize the fraudulent character of a Supreme Court decision frequently cited as the legal precedent for corporate personhood.

 - Mr. Powell Writes a Memo